-The highest AQ index in Louisiana (as of 12:00 CST) is currently the Shreveport area.
-Particle Pollution (PM2.5) is measuring at 58 (Moderate).
-This means air quality is acceptable.
-However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
+The highest AQ index in Louisiana (as of 17:00 CST) is currently the Shreveport area.
+Particle Pollution (PM2.5) is measuring at 44 (Good).
+This means air quality is satisfactory, and air pollution poses little or no risk.

 Over the next few days, the highest Particle Pollution (PM2.5) will be in the Baton Rouge Area area.
 It is forecasted to be Moderate, meaning air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.